raendev/raen/README.md

 Add 'witgen' as a dependency to add to type definition. e.g.

 Error: no type named `amount`

+// Or
+You probably need to add a `witgen` macro to the missing type

+Add 'witgen' as a dependency to add to type definition. e.g.

+   1 use witgen::witgen;
+   2
+   3 /// Type exposed by contract API
+   4 #[witgen]
+   5 struct Foo {}
+   6
+Error: no type named `amount`
+     --> index.ts:9:73
+      |
+    9 | transfer-from-escrow: function(destination-account: account-id, amount: amount)
+      |                                                                         ^-----
 ```

 To fix this: